Open Now — 24/7 Plumbing

 1. Faulty Or Damaged Valves

-A typical toilet consists of different types of valves that have distinct functions.
-You have the fill valve, which helps fill the flush tank with the remaining water.
-Then, there is the flush valve, which drains the stored water when you flush.
+A typical toilet consists of different types of valves with distinct functions.
+The fill valve helps fill the flush tank with the remaining water.
+The flush valve drains the stored water when you flush.
 The overflow valve maintains the water level and pressure in the flush tank.

 If any of these valves were damaged or ruptured, the water would start leaking out of your toilet.
 Therefore, to determine which valve has been damaged, you must remove the tank lid over the flush and check for damages.